The City Rising: Inequality and Mobility in a Growing Metropolis of the 19th Century

 Introduction

 The rising industrial metropolises of the 19th century faced a series of timeless challenges: the disruptive effects of new technologies, the integration of new immigrants, and the threat of epidemics.
-In this project, we study, with the use of novel, high-quality, high-frequency individual-level archival data, how the city of Munich dealt with these challenges and provided opportunities for economic and social mobility to its dwellers during the period 1823-1914.
+In this project, we study, with the use of novel, high-quality, high-frequency individual-level archival data, how the city of Munich dealt with these challenges and provided opportunities for economic and social mobility to its dwellers, in the period 1823-1914.

 Project Structure